Drastic changes to ocean surfaces could force marine life to 'adapt or die' by 2100

 First, we have the aptly named "business as usual" scenario, which represents a high RCP of 8.5.
 The other, RCP 4.5, is a more optimistic situation, but one that would require active measures to drive down human-generated carbon emissions.

 If our carbon emissions continue on track with "business as usual," the study found that 82% of the ocean surface could have novel climates by 2100.
-That's bad news for our marine friends.
-If emissions are lessened to follow RCP 4.5, that figure plunges to 10%.
+That's bad news for marine creatures.
+If emissions are lessened to follow RCP 4.5, that figure plunges to 10% of the ocean surface.

-"If we can implement mitigation measures," Lotterhos urged, "It can drastically reduce the proportion of the ocean surface that was projected to experience novel conditions."
+"If we can implement mitigation measures," Lotterhos said, "It can drastically reduce the proportion of the ocean surface that was projected to experience novel conditions."

 Relatedly, the 4.5 pathway also appears to control ocean surface climate disappearances, endangering only 35% of the ocean by 2100 instead of the jaw-dropping 95% with the way we're headed.

-"What surprised me," Lotterhos remarked, "is that between 1800 and today -- even though we've seen climate shifts in the ocean -- the shifts are not necessarily novel."
+"What surprised me," Lotterhos said, "is that between 1800 and today -- even though we've seen climate shifts in the ocean -- the shifts are not necessarily novel."

-If we don't quickly address human-generated carbon emissions, we may witness a much bleaker story.